netxms/netxms-doc/admin/data-collection.rst

 preconfigured events that are intended to be used with thresholds.
 Their names start with ``DC_``.

-The system will pass the following six parameters to all events generated as a reaction to threshold violation:
+The system will pass the following seven parameters to all events generated as a reaction to threshold violation:

 #.
 Parameter name (DCI's name attribute)